 Rothenburg ob der Tauber, is best known as one of the towns on the Romantic Road – 220 miles of highway linking picturesque towns and castles between Würzburg and Füssen in southern Germany.
 The road’s location is loosely based on an old Roman trade route that connected central and southern Germany.
 The name Rothenburg ob der Tauber means the Red fortress above the Tauber in German – the town is located on a plateau overlooking the Tauber River.

-I’ve been to Rothenburg before and have favorite spots.
-One is the walkway on top of the original wall surrounding the old town that dates back to the 11th century.
-Steep steps, located at most of the town gates, take you up to the covered walkway.
+One of my favorite places in Rothenburg is the walkway on top of the original wall surrounding the old town.
+It dates back to the 11th century.
+Steep steps at the town gates take you up to the covered walkway.
 There you can walk on stones worn smooth over hundreds of years.
-The 1.5 mile stroll lets you look out over the red tile rooftops, admire the beautiful church steeples and peak into backyards and beautiful gardens of residents.
-Along the way opening in the wall used for crossbows during medieval times, provide a glimpse of the town beyond the wall.
-Occasionally you’ll find a kitty sleeping in the sun, or pigeons roosting in shade.
+You look out over the red tile rooftops, church steeples and backyards with beautiful gardens or signs of everyday life – laundry drying and kid’s toys.
+Along the way there are small openings in the wall that were used for crossbows during medieval times, and provide a glimpse of the town beyond.
+You’ll also find a kitties sleeping in the sun, and pigeons roosting in shade.It’s quiet and peaceful.
 The one thing you don’t find are many tourists.